uphilip/alx-system_engineering-devops/0x00-shell_basics/README.md

-content list of the current directory been displayed
+ a script that changes the working directory to the user’s home directory